CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Task 2: Verify Custom Domains in the tenant [Read-Only]

+In this task, you will verify Custom Domains in the tenant and add a new domain to the tenant.

 1. To verify the custom domains, from the navigation pane click on show all, select **Settings** and choose **Domains**.

    ![](Images/img12.png)